Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Experimental Setup

-For our experiments, we create four datasets based on the normal distribution (\emph{Eye~Gauss}, \emph{Corr~Gauss}, \emph{Mix~Gauss~Unsup}, \emph{Mix~Gauss~Sup}), associated with progressively more difficult tasks in order to test whether generative models can capture replicate them appropriately.
-We also include four datasets, two high-dimensional tabular ones (\emph{Covertype} and \emph{Connect~4}) and two common ones (\emph{Census} and \emph{MNIST}) to be consistent with previous work~\cite{ganev2022dp, pearce22can, tao2022benchmarking}.
-A summary is in Table~\ref{tab:datasets}, and more details, along with the dimension ranges and associated tasks, are included in Appendix~\ref{app:datasets}.
+Our experiments use two common, relatively simple datasets (i.e., \emph{Census} and \emph{MNIST}) to be consistent with prior DP evaluations~\cite{ganev2022dp, pearce22can, tao2022benchmarking}, as well as four high-dimensional, mixed-type datasets (i.e., \emph{Plants}, \emph{Diabetes}, \emph{Covertype} and \emph{Connect~4}) to ensure the generalizability of our results.
+We also create four controlled datasets based on the normal distribution (\emph{Eye~Gauss}, \emph{Corr~Gauss}, \emph{Mix~Gauss~Unsup}, \emph{Mix~Gauss~Sup}), with progressively more difficult tasks to test the basic properties of the generative models and their ability to replicate datasets appropriately.
+Compared to previous benchmarking studies~\cite{tao2022benchmarking, mckenna2022aim, liu2022utility}, these datasets are more realistic and have higher dimensionality, covering a comprehensive and diverse set of domains and downstream tasks.
+A summary of our ten datasets is provided in Table~\ref{tab:datasets}; details follow below.